 - Red blood, or mucus in the stool (infection or allergy);

 Baby poops are a concern for many parents, especially if they see a surprising color, consistency, or frequency when they switched to soy formula.
 The most important thing to notice is consistency and color.
 The frequency is less important as long as the baby doesn’t strain when pooping.
 Moreover, soy formula makes stool frequency less than breastfed baby poop; therefore, don’t panic if you notice that your little one is not pooping for 3 or 4 days.

-Three colors are a warning sign; red, black, and white.
+Three colors are warning signs; red, black, and white.
 Except that, all colors are normal.
 Moreover, Mucus or blood in stools is a red flag, as well as runny poop.
-These signs need a consultation from you PD.
+These signs need a consultation from your PD.

-If you still have questions feel free to contact us.
+If you still have questions feel free to ask in the comments.

 Images Sources :